Difficulty

 • Resistant to chestnut blight and phytopthora root rot.

 The buds of 'Everfresh' resisted frost damage during the season of 2010 in SW Michigan when most Chinese varieties received damage.
-In fact, it never received damage in the 15 years it has been there (2000-2015).
-However, the climate in the region is tamed, to some extent, by the Great Lake.
+In fact, it never received damage in the 15 years it has been there (2000-2015), although the climate in the region is tamed, to some extent, by the Great Lake.

 Everfresh has a long shelf life (hence the name).
 They are implied to last one year or more when stored properly.